-Studying in Sydney Australia can provide the ultimate student experience!
-It’s the oldest, biggest, and most beautiful of all Australian cities.
+Student life in Sydney Australia can provide the ultimate student experience!
+Sydney is the oldest, biggest, and most beautiful of all Australian cities.
 Blessed with a great climate and some of the best beaches in the world, Sydney offers a seductive intermingling of land and sea.

 Studying away from home is your chance to immerse yourself in a new culture, expand your horizons, make new friends and create memories that will last a lifetime.
 “The best years of my life” say most students*!